ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 Nifi web page is listening on port 8060 and we have to access it through a SSH tunnel.
 As we have explained on the previous section [Setting up the cluster](01-BuildingUp.md#Create-a-SSH-tunnel-to-the-VM-instance-(master-node)), let's dive into nifi.

 Nifi is very powerful ETL tool that allows as to ingest massive data from any endpoint in a visual fashion.
 Everything is designed from a process-flow perspective.
 Data ingested into the pipeline is convert into Flowfiles which are the piece of data we are manipulating.
-Processes define actions over these Flowfiles.
+Processors define actions over these Flowfiles.

-So processes are the pieces we are going to define once we drag them into the canvas.
+So processors are the pieces we are going to define once we drag them into the canvas.

 Let's jump into it!